 Private sector businesses surveyed indicated that energy and transport costs represented a significant proportion of their costs and many had already made adjustments to investments and processes to reduce costs and emissions.
-All businesses surveyed suggested that a key role for the Hub would be in sharing information relating to opportunities for private sector organisation to support the implementation of NDCs.
+All businesses surveyed suggested that a key role for the Hub would be in sharing information relating to opportunities for private sector organisations to support the implementation of NDCs.

-Challenges in investing in green technology included competitive constraints, risks to small and new businesses, the lag with which new technology reaches the region and a lack of expertise locally.
+Challenges in investing in green technology included access to capital (particularly concessional finance), competitive constraints, risks to small and new businesses, the lag with which new technology reaches the region and a lack of expertise locally.

-Opportunities included a request that government factor in the long term environmental and resilience benefits of a particular project when tenders are assessed.
+Opportunities included a request that government factor in the long term environmental and resilience benefits of a particular project when public tenders are assessed.
 This often requires a higher expenditure but can deliver greater overall benefits in the long term.
 Expanded use of tools such as cost benefit analysis may assist.

 Businesses already collect and monitor information that is relevant for NDC reporting and a closer partnership with the private sector could promote information sharing and strengthened reporting systems.
-These include rainfall data, fuel usage, electricity usage, monitoring funding for infrastructure on resilience strengthening and the ability to use SMS platforms to source data and information where relevant.
+These include fuel and electricity usage, monitoring funding for infrastructure on resilience strengthening and the ability to use SMS platforms to source data and information where relevant.

-The Regional Pacific NDC Hub should seek to strengthen private sector engagement and partnership by promoting information sharing and dialogue between governments, civil society and the private sector to identify key partnership opportunities.
-The Hub should enable the private sector to access technical assistance from the Hub on a co-financing basis.
-The Hub will also provide regular training (including via webinars), information and knowledge to support private sector organisations to better understand opportunities to support low carbon resilient development in particular, understanding the opportunities and requirements of tenders relating to climate change technical assistance.
+The Regional Pacific NDC Hub will strengthen private sector engagement and partnership by promoting information sharing and dialogue between governments, civil society and the private sector to identify key partnership opportunities.
+The Hub should enable the private sector to access technical assistance from the Hub on a cofinancing basis.
+The Hub will also provide regular training (including via webinars), information and knowledge to support private sector organisations to better understand opportunities to support low and net zero carbon resilient development and in particular, understanding the opportunities and requirements of tenders relating to climate change technical assistance.